 - Q: I just read an article about some new regulations that will be effective in a few months.
 We will need to change some of our processes to comply with the new requirement.
 Our budget is already under pressure, and the new requirements will add more time to our process, negatively affecting our productivity.
 What should I do? - A: Complying with our legal and ethical obligations is essential to maintaining our business.
 Sustainable long-term performance requires that business results are achieved in a manner that complies with applicable laws, policies and procedures.
-Bring the matter to your supervisor's attention. - Q: What should I do if I think someone isn't complying with the Code of Conduct, a regulatory requirement, a law or a policy or procedure? - A: Report your concern immediately.
+Bring the matter to your supervisor's attention. - Q: What should I do if I think someone isn't complying with the code of conduct, a regulatory requirement, a law or a policy or procedure? - A: Report your concern immediately.
 As an employee, it's your responsibility to report any potential violation.
 You should speak to your supervisor or another member of management.
-The Compliance Hotline is also available.
+The compliance hotline as well as other compliance reporting options are available.